jacksleight/statamic-memberbox/README.md

 ### Customising the view templates

 The default view templates have been built to match the [Starters Creek](https://statamic.com/starter-kits/statamic/starters-creek) starter kit, which uses Tailwind CSS.
-You'll probably want to customise these to match your site's design.
+You'll almost definitely want to customise these to match your site's design.
 To do that publish the view templates:

 ```bash
 php please vendor:publish --tag=statamic-members-views